daniel-schwarzenbach/CSP_Project/README.md

 ## Lattice3D

-The Lattice3D is a 3D-Array container class capable of handling different lattice Sizes and periodic- and dirichlet- boundary conditions.
-For optimization purposes Lattice-Side Lengths should be powers of 2.
-If you would wish like to change that, ad the flag or
+Lattice3D is a 3D-Array container class capable of handling different lattice sizes and periodic and open boundary conditions.
+For optimization purposes, the individual lattice lengths should be powers of 2.
+If you would like to change that, add the flag or
 definition: `-DWITHOUT_POW2`.

 ```cpp